+- BJCP judging procedures and ethics

 - Mead Balance and Style Attributes

 - Varietal Honey Identification and Usage

 - Non-Honey Ingredients in Mead

 - Identifying/Troubleshooting Mead Characteristics and Faults

 - Mead Making and Process Control

-- Scenario-based Troubleshooting
+- Mead Troubleshooting

 2.1.2.
-Tasting Section
+Mead Judging Exam Details

-Examinees will judge three meads as in a competition using variants of the standard scoresheets.
-Meads judged should include one mead from each major BJCP style category, including one varietal mead, one melomel and one other mead.
+Examinees will judge six meads as in a competition using variants of the standard scoresheets.
+Meads judged should include at least one mead from each major BJCP style category (M1 Traditional Mead, M2 Fruit Mead and M3 Spiced Mead), including at least one varietal mead.
 At least one should be flawed and at least one should be a very good example.
-Open category meads should be avoided.
+Within the M4 Specialty Mead category only M4A Braggot is a potential candidate for inclusion on the exam; M4B Historical Mead and M4C Experimental Mead will not be used as exam meads.

 2.2.
-BJCP Mead Judge Question Pool
+Mead Entrance Exam Question Pool